SimpleSoftwareIO/simple-qrcode/docs/en/README.md

 #### Geo

-This helper generates a latitude and longitude that a phone can read and open the location up in Google Maps or similar app.
+This helper generates a latitude and longitude that a phone can read and opens the location in Google Maps or similar app.

 	QrCode::geo($latitude, $longitude);